Grupo Argos will not participate in Nutresa public offer

 Among the plans is to list cement-producer subsidiary Cementos Argos CCB.CN on the New York stock exchange and to consolidate its interests in road and airport concessions, energy and real estate into a single entity, to also be listed in New York.

+Cementos Argos said in its own statement it expected to join the New York exchange in the second half of 2022.

-Last week Grupo Gilinski also launched a public acquisition offer for between 25.34% and 31.68% of circulating shares of Grupo SURA, Colombia's largest holding company.
+Last week Grupo Gilinski also launched a public acquisition offer for up to 31.68% of shares of Grupo SURA, Colombia's largest holding company.

 Grupo Argos - a major shareholder in SURA - has also expressed doubts about that offer.